 Puerto Rico appealed to me because of its beautiful beaches, year-round average temperature of 80 degrees, and no passport/customs needed.
 When we found nonstop flights from Chicago, we were sold!
 After researching possible sights and activities, we decided to be ambitious and split our stay across 3 different parts of Puerto Rico.
 We all agreed that staying in different areas was a big part of the fun!

-This is how we split up our 6-night stay:
+This is how we split up our 6-night stay: 2 nights in Carolina, 2 nights on the island of Vieques, 2 nights in Rio Grande.

 Carolina